AdobeDocs/platform-learn.en/help/data-collection/edge/generate-first-party-device-ids.md

 ## Validate ECID generation

-Validate the implementation by confirming that the same ECID will be generated from your first-party device ID:
+Validate the implementation by confirming that the same ECID is generated from your first-party device ID:

 1. Generate an FPID cookie.
 1. Send a request to Platform Edge Network using Platform Web SDK.
-1. A cookie with the format `AMCV_<IMSORGID@AdobeOrg>` will be generated.
+1. A cookie with the format `AMCV_<IMSORGID@AdobeOrg>` is generated.
 This cookie contains the ECID.
 1. Make a note the cookie value that is generated and then delete all cookies for your site except the `FPID` cookie.
 1. Send another request to Platform Edge Network.
-1. Confirm the value in the `AMCV_<IMSORGID@AdobeOrg>` cookie is the same `ECID` value as in the `AMCV_` cookie that was just deleted.
-If the cookie value is the same for a given FPID, you can assume the seeding process for the ECID was successful.
+1. Confirm the value in the `AMCV_<IMSORGID@AdobeOrg>` cookie is the same `ECID` value as in the `AMCV_` cookie that was deleted.
+If the cookie value is the same for a given FPID, the seeding process for the ECID was successful.

 <!--
 // how to pass with the tag extension